Hypoallergenic Formula: Everything You Need to Know

 Babies with food intolerances or allergies may have bloody stools caused by the formation of small ulcers within the GI tract.
 The sight of bloody stools for parents can be quite jarring.

-However, when the issue is related to an intolerance or allergy, the treatment is simple.
-If a mother is breastfeeding, she would be placed on a dairy-free diet or the baby can switch to a hypoallergenic formula.
+However, the treatment is simple when the issue is related to an intolerance or allergy.
+If a mother is breastfeeding, she would be placed on a dairy-free diet, or the baby can switch to a hypoallergenic formula.

 Gassiness